Rakeela/dragora-notes/2021-3-9-Forty-Eighth.md

 I refer to my specific class notes files less than I refer to my daylogs, so far.
 I'm unsure what that should imply for the way I organize information in this archive.

+(Scratch)

+---
+My name was eaten; it is not to be seen.
+Did we forget that could happen in the real?

+---
+This game's soundtrack is not ideally helpful for this multitasking.

+---
+I think I was even smarter than I am today, at one point in my youth.
+My early life was hideously stressful, so I'm not surprised that I lost something to that, but...
+I wonder what happened, neurologically.
+I wonder what specific processes were involved, and if that bit of entropy can be pushed back.
+I would really like to be able to visualize more complex shapes again.
+Like, the *really* complex ones.

 ---
 Back to [[day-post-archive]]